populationtwo/camden-theme-documentation/docs/install.md

 Camden theme can only be used with a working version of WordPress.
 We strongly recommend you to do a fresh WordPress installation and integrate your content into the pages accordingly.
 This theme has specific settings that might conflict with your current WordPress themes, plugins, database, etc.

-?>This page contain beginners guide to WordPress theme, skip to [the next page]() if you are already comfortable with WordPress.
+?>This page contain beginners guide to WordPress theme, skip to [the next page]() if you are already familiar with WordPress theme.

 If you need help installing WordPress, follow the documentation in WordPress Codex.
 Below are some useful WordPress information to help you get started: